 Why not?
 What rule of nature is there that says such a shot [an early, Z160 shot from the sixth-floor window] had to hit?
 When one takes into account the tension felt by Lee Harvey Oswald [LHO] as he got himself ready, or the possibility of the shot being deflected by the tree, this is no great mystery.

-come at Z160, but at around Z145.
-This is one reason that the tree-deflection
+shot did not come at Z160, but at around Z145.
+This is one reason that the

-theory is wholly untenable, and perhaps why it has been repudiated by some
+tree-deflection theory is wholly untenable, and perhaps why it has been

 Also, Governor John Connally, sitting in front of JFK, turns his head rapidly to the right at Z162.
 Are we supposed to believe that Connally (1) heard the shot, and (2) managed to begin to turn his head, in just 1/9th of a second?
 The fastest reflex reaction known to man is the eyeblink, which takes 40-50 milliseconds, or about one Z frame.
 The classic hot-stove reaction, that of pulling the hand away after touching a hot object, takes a minimum of 268 milliseconds, or about 4.5 Zapruder frames.
 It is virtually certain that Connally was reacting to a shot that was fired at least five frames earlier, and quite possibly ten to twenty frames earlier.
 As you can see from CE 889, the tree branches would not have in any way obscured the sixth-floor gunman's view of Kennedy until Z166 (WCR, p.
 100).